India eyes U.S. aircraft carrier technology as arms ties deepen

 "Things are finally beginning to look a lot more positive," said one of the sources, who was not authorized to speak publicly.

 For India it is a big leap.
-Its existing carrier force uses ski-jump ramps to help planes take off and uses wires to slow them down when landing.
-For that reason, planes have to be lighter and fewer in number.
+Its existing carrier force uses ski-jump ramps to help planes take off and brings them in using wires to slow them down.
+For that reason, planes have to be lighter and are fewer in number.

 "EMALS is one of the most revolutionary things in carrier technology because it completely changes the way you fire a plane off the top of a ship," said James Hardy, Asia-Pacific Editor for IHS Jane's Defence Weekly.